Hot products, big profits

 4. Search the same terms on Pinterest to see if the trend has legs beyond one platform.

-5. Move back to Google Trends and compare two or three phrases from the comments.
-If Google Trends shows growth across weeks or months, you may be seeing rising demand rather than a one-day spike.
+5. Head to Google Trends and compare two or three phrases from the comments.
+If it shows growth across weeks or months, it could indicate rising demand with real potential.

-Trend reports from major platforms help you align what you see socially with broader consumer preferences and search trends, which matters if you’re building for sustained success.
+Trend reports from major platforms help you align what you see online with broader consumer preferences and search trends, which matters if you’re building for the long term.

 1. Create a Printify account

-Access over 1,300 customizable products with no upfront inventory.
+Sign up for free and access over 1,300 customizable products with no upfront inventory required.

 2. Choose high-demand products